nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 <br>

 ### Editing an activity: `activity /edit`
-Edits an existing activity so that you can change details of a activity.<br>
+Edits an existing activity so that you can change details of an activity.<br>

 There are two possible formats, depending on whether you want to split costs evenly across participants, or according to a cost list: